nickg/nextcellent/readme.txt

 - Many users are creating their respective translations and they will be included, along respective credits.
 Thanks to them!!!

 == Changelog ==

+= 19.32 -  2017-07-12 = Vulnerability FIX

+* Fixed few vulnerabilities that turned the plugin down on the repository
+* Disabled temporarily upload zip files when creating galleries for vulnerability reasons
+* Enforced parameter checking in many places.

 = 1.9.31 - 2016-02-09 = FIX